ministryofjustice/prison-register/README.md

 Localstack and AWS use different bean config functions.
 So for each AWSSQSClient there will be 2 versions of this config.

-Queues, topics and the tables will automatically when the application starts.
+Queues, topics and the tables will automatically be created when the application starts.

 Running all services except this application (hence allowing you to run this in the IDE)